postsharp/Home/README.md

 ### PostSharp, the product

 PostSharp is a commercial product.
-It includes both free and premium features, and comes with professional support.
+It includes both free and premium features, and the premium editions come with professional support.
+For an overview of the commercial editions, see https://www.postsharp.net/.

 ### PostSharp Community, the free edition of PostSharp

-PostSharp allows for an unlimited use of all free features, plus the use of premium features on a limited number of lines of code.
+PostSharp Community allows for an unlimited use of all free features, plus the use of premium features on a limited number of lines of code.
+You can get your free license [here](https://www.postsharp.net/get/free).

 ### PostSharp.Community, the namespace